Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

 Each jet is assigned a $b$-tag, for which purpose we adopt a working point with a $b$-tagging efficiency $\eta_b=0.85$, and mistagging probabilities $p_c=0.10$ for $c$-jets and $p_j=0.01$ for lighter jets.
 Our event selection is further refined by requiring the same number of $b$-tagged and light jets as in (\ref{eq:hc.1}),

 For events satisfying (\ref{eq:hc.4}), we designate the $b$-tagged jet as $J_b$.
-We construct the mass differences $\Delta m_{ab} = |m(J_a,J_b)-m_W|$, for non-$b$ tagged jets, and identify the pair of jets minimizing $\Delta m_{ab}$ as the $W$ decay products.
+We construct the mass differences $\Delta m = |m(j,j')-m_W|$, for non-$b$ tagged jets $j$, $j'$, and identify the pair of jets minimizing $\Delta m$ as the $W$ decay products.
 We denote those jets as $J_{q0}$, $J_{q1}$, ordered by $p_T$.
-The remaining light jet is identified as the light ``spectator'' jet produced in the anomalous interaction, and denoted $J_\mathrm{spct}$.
+The remaining light jet is identified as the light ``spectator'' jet produced in the effective FC coupling, and denoted $J_\mathrm{spct}$.
 We then require the events to satisfy the mass cuts

-where $m_W=80.377$ GeV, $m_t=172.69$ \cite{PDG}.
+where $m_W=80.377$ GeV, $m_t=172.69$ GeV \cite{PDG}.
 In figure \ref{fig:dsigma} we show the distribution of the transverse momentum of, and the phase-space distance between, the four final-state jets.
 As seen there, there is a substantial fraction of events where the final-state particles are well separated.

 Finally, in the case of SM top production, as discussed above, we require the final-state charged lepton to be outside the central region,